loven-doo/wsgi_app_docker/README.md

 $ python <PATH/TO/POJECT>/manage.py makemigrations
 $ python <PATH/TO/POJECT>/manage.py migrate
 ```
-### Proot
+### PRoot
-If you do not have the root access and the user is not in the docker group [proot](https://wiki.archlinux.org/index.php/PRoot) tool can be used to run another Linux system inside host system, and root access will be available for this system.
-Use [--kernel-release](https://github.com/proot-me/PRoot/blob/master/doc/proot/manual.txt) option for proot if the kernel vesrion of host sysytem is not compatible with docker.
+If you do not have the root access and the user is not in the docker group [PRoot](https://wiki.archlinux.org/index.php/PRoot) tool can be used to run another Linux system inside host system, and root access will be available for this system.
+Use [--kernel-release](https://github.com/proot-me/PRoot/blob/master/doc/proot/manual.txt) option for PRoot if the kernel vesrion of host sysytem is not compatible with docker.

 To install it type:
 ```